Rail industry braces for fare increase decision

 The industry is expecting a relatively high increase this time because June’s RPI was 3.5 per cent and July is expected to be about the same

-THE size of January’s fare increases on National Rail should be known tomorrow, when the Retail Price Index for July is announced.
-The announcement is set to be accompanied by RMT demonstrations at stations around the country.
+THE size of January’s fare increases on National Rail should be known today, when the Retail Price Index for July is announced.
+The announcement is being accompanied by RMT demonstrations at stations around the country.

 Campaigners have already been protesting at what they expect to be the largest increase for several years, at a time when pay levels are falling behind inflation.